watertap-org/watertap/docs/technical_reference/unit_models/coag_floc_model.rst

 **Users must provide values for and 'fix' these variables to solve the model**

 **NOTE: Default values are provided for the slope and intercept relationships between Turbidity and TSS.
-These come from Rugner et al. (2013)**
+These come from Rugner et al. (2013) but can be substituted as needed to match any data available relating turbidity to TSS.**

 Chemical Dosing Parameters